ShilinaAle/IBM_Watson_twitter/README.md

 ---
 used libraries:

--import twint
+- import twint
--import os
+- import os
--from os.path import join
+- from os.path import join
--from ibm_watson import PersonalityInsightsV3
+- from ibm_watson import PersonalityInsightsV3
+- from ibm_cloud_sdk_core.authenticators import IAMAuthenticator
--from ibm_cloud_sdk_core.authenticators import IAMAuthenticator -import pandas as pd
+- import pandas as pd
--from matplotlib import pyplot as plt
+- from matplotlib import pyplot as plt
--import seaborn as sns
+- import seaborn as sns